anotherjulien/MyHOME/README.md

 `class` allows you to specify any supported Home-Assistant binary sensor `device_class`, this will affect the way the device is presented in the interface.

 ### Heating
 Climate entities are developed for WHO 4

-SUPPORT IS EXPERIMENTAL AND UNTESTED FOR NOW.
-REQUIRES OWNd v0.7.0+
+This part might still be a little bit "rough around the edges" as it's only been tested with a couple of users.
+Feedback is very much welcome!

 ```yaml
 climate: